DikyVinus/core_policy/README.md

 Axeron Manager (non-root mode)

-Other root managers that support native binaries and libraries
+Other root managers capable of loading native binaries and shared libraries

-Root access is optional.
+Root access is not required.
-When root is unavailable, CorePolicy switches to Android-managed task profiles and framework APIs.
+When root privileges are unavailable, CorePolicy transparently falls back to Android framework–managed task profiles.

 ---

-How CorePolicy Works
+Architecture

-CorePolicy is composed of coordinated native components:
+CorePolicy is composed of independent native components that cooperate at runtime.

-1. Preload Policy (Memory)
+Memory Policy (Preload)

-Preloads shared libraries used by the current foreground app
+Preloads shared libraries used by the current foreground application

-Permanently locks a small set of critical system libraries
+Permanently locks a limited set of critical system libraries

-Dynamically locks and unlocks app-specific libraries when the top app changes
+Dynamically locks and unlocks application-specific libraries on foreground transitions

-Uses mlock() only when safe and supported
+Uses mlock() only when permitted and safe

-2. Performance Policy (CPU & Scheduling)
+Performance Policy (CPU & Scheduling)

-Detects the current foreground app using:
+Identifies the foreground application using a prioritized detection chain:

-1. cpuset / cpuctl (primary)
+1. cpuset / cpuctl (kernel-level)

-2. ActivityManager stack (framework fallback)
+2. ActivityManager stack (framework-level fallback)

-Boosts:
+Applies performance boosts to:

-The foreground app
+The current foreground application

 SurfaceFlinger

-Applies:
+Uses:

 Kernel cgroups and schedulers when root is available

-Android settaskprofile when running non-root
+Android settaskprofile when operating without root

-3. Background Demotion Policy
+Background Policy (Demotion)

 Demotes background and non-critical processes

-Avoids system-critical services
+Preserves essential system services

 Uses kernel controls or task profiles depending on permissions